masih4/Foot_Ulcer_Segmentation/README.md

 │   ├── test.py (main run file)
 │   ├── gpu_setting.py
 │   ├── metric.py
-│   └── params_test.py (all configs shoud be set here)
+│   └── params_test.py (all configs should be set here)
 │
 ├── saved_models
-│   ├── linknet(linknet models should be downloaded from googledrive and placed in this folder) │   └── unet (unet models should be downloaded from googledrive and placed in this folder) │
+│   ├── linknet(LinkNet models should be downloaded from Google drive and placed in this folder) │   └── unet (U-Net models should be downloaded from Google drive and placed in this folder) │
 ├── test images (place all test images here (size 512x512 pixels)) │